What the UK's PM candidates have said about climate change

-As Liz Truss and Rishi Sunak battle for the UK’s Conservative party leadership, their commitment to the environment remains unclear.
+As Liz Truss and Rishi Sunak battle for the UK’s Conservative party leadership, their commitment to tackling the climate crisis remains unclear.

-Despite the record temperatures hitting the UK, the two candidates faced just two minutes of questions about climate change during an interview by broadcasters last Thursday.
+Brits watching the Tory hopefuls’ first head-to-head televised debate last night found little to reassure them that the next PM is prepared for the most pressing issue.

+Despite last week’s record-breaking temperature of over 40C in the UK, the BBC debate posed only one direct question on climate change to the candidates.
+What three things should people change in their lives?

 Both candidates have a poor track record of voting for measures to prevent climate change.
 So far, green policy proposals have not been central to their bids to become the UK’s next prime minister.